aijame/aijame.github.io/README.md

 ### 🧩 Summary

-AIJAN’s mission is to **democratize invention and authorship protection** through open science and blockchain technology.
+AIJAN’s mission is to remove the human middlemen to **democratize invention and authorship protection** through open science and blockchain technology.

 ### ✳️ Key Benefits
-- 🪙 **Bypass costly patent systems** using blockchain timestamping and authorship verification.
+- 🪙 **Bypass costly IPs and patent systems** using blockchain timestamping and authorship verification.
 - 🧬 **Protect intellectual property cryptographically**, linking a permanent NFT hash to each published work.
 - 🌍 **Ensure accessibility** to independent researchers, creators, and inventors without funding or affiliation.
 - 🔗 **Bridge academia and decentralized networks** — combining credibility (arXiv/DOI) with immutability (NFT Hash).